International airports in Israel. Israel airports for international flights

 Personal car

-You can get to Ben Gurion by private car along the highway number 1 Tel Aviv - Jerusalem.
+You can get to Ben Gurion by private car along Highway No. 1 Tel Aviv - Jerusalem.

 Travel time: